Kinto/kinto/docs/permissions.rst

 |            | a new *child object*.                   |
 +------------+-----------------------------------------+

-Permissions are associated on objects.
+Permissions are associated to objects.

-For the create case, since an object can several kinds of children, the permission is prefixed (``groups:create``, ``collections:create``).
+In the case of a creation, since an object can have several kinds of children, the permission is prefixed (for instance ``groups:create``, ``collections:create``).

-The following table gives every permissions that can be associated by object to build ACLs.
+The following table lists all permissions that can be associated to each kind of object.

 +----------------+------------------------+----------------------------------+
 | Object         | Associated permissions | Description                      |